future-haus/django-inbox/README.md

         'APP_PUSH': 'inbox.core.app_push.backends.firebase.AppPushBackend'
     },
     'TESTING_MEDIUM_OUTPUT_PATH': None  # Only set this in the testing environment, it will write final outputs for mediums being sent to.
+    'DISABLE_NEW_DATA_SILENT_APP_PUSH': False,  # If you have groups with app_push and don't want the silent data push to go out, set this to True
+    'MESSAGE_CREATE_FAIL_SILENTLY': True  # Fail silently if the properties passed to Message.create() would cause an error, this is useful for not crashing in production
+    'HOOKS_MODULE': None  # Supports pre_message_log_save, post_message_log_save.
 }
 ```